David Pastrnak

 David Pastrňák Bio

-David Pastrňák is a Czech professional ice hockey player who is a right winger and alternate captain for the Boston Bruins of the National Hockey League (NHL).
-Nicknamed “Pasta”, Pastrňák was selected by the Bruins in the first round, 25th overall, of the 2014 NHL entry draft and made his NHL debut that year.
-He has played for the Czech Republic national team at both the junior and senior level, including at four World Championships.
+David Pastrňák is a Czech professional ice hockey player who plays right wing and serves as an alternate captain for the Boston Bruins of the National Hockey League (NHL).
+Nicknamed “Pasta,” he was selected by the Bruins in the first round, 25th overall, of the 2014 NHL Entry Draft and made his NHL debut that same year.
+Standing 6 feet 0 inches tall and weighing roughly 200 pounds, Pastrňák has become one of the most consistent scorers of his generation and a central figure in the modern Bruins identity.

 Early Life and Background